ashtonmeuser/godot-wasm/README.md

 1. Download the Godot Wasm addon zip file from the [releases page](https://github.com/ashtonmeuser/godot-wasm/releases).
 1. In Godot's Asset Library tab, click Import and select the addon zip file.
 Follow prompts to complete installation of the addon.

+Alternatively, you can use the Asset Library tab within the Godot editor, search for "Wasm", and follow the prompts to install.
+Yet another alternative is downloading directly from the [asset page](https://godotengine.org/asset-library/asset/1798) and following the installation instructions above.
+Note that the Asset Library has an approval process that can take several days and may therefore be a version or two behind.

 ## Usage